CraftRigs

 The Portability Angle

 This is where the MacBook Pro genuinely outclasses any PC alternative.
-There is no PC laptop that runs 70B models at the quality level of an M4 Max MacBook Pro.
-PC laptops have dedicated GPUs with 8–16GB of VRAM.
-An RTX 4090 laptop GPU has 16GB.
-The 64GB M4 Max has 4x that — in a machine that fits in a backpack.
+PC laptops have dedicated GPUs with 8–16GB of VRAM — a laptop RTX 4090 tops out at 16GB.
+The 64GB M4 Max has 4× that as GPU-addressable memory, and the 128GB config has 8× — in a machine that fits in a backpack.

 If you need to run 70B models locally while traveling, at a coffee shop, or anywhere without access to your desktop — the M4 Max MacBook Pro is the only real option.
 There's nothing else in the laptop category that competes.